 All voice work is acting, no matter the genre.
-So find a coach, (or multiple coaches) take classes, workshops, and get training to acquire or enhance your skills.
+So find a coach, (or multiple coaches) take classes, and workshops, and get training to acquire or enhance your skills.
 Become part of the voice acting community and lurk in Facebook pages and other forums.
 Go to conferences, and attend masterclasses.
 Watch coaches work with other actors.
 Soak it up – listen and read and learn and after you’ve absorbed a good amount, then interact and ask questions.
 The best way to improve is to immerse yourself in learning.

-Learn how to analyze script.
+Learn how to analyze scripts.
 80% of the time when an actor doesn’t book a job it’s because they either haven’t connected with the person they’re talking to or they haven’t connected with the words/message in the script.
 Don’t just skim through a script and step in front of the mic and hit record.
 Read the specifications sent and every word in the script (even the words not intended for you to say aloud like stage directions).
-Look for the general meaning, the deeper meaning, dig for subtext and emotional cues.
+Look for the general meaning, and the deeper meaning, and dig for subtext and emotional cues.

 Learn how to talk to someone who isn’t there with you.
-In other forms of acting we have the advantage of being in the same space at the same time as the actor we’re in the scene with.
+In other forms of acting, we have the advantage of being in the same space at the same time as the actor we’re in the scene with.
 Not so in voice acting.
 If there are other actors in the scene they likely aren’t recording at the same time as you.
-In other genres of VO there doesn’t seem to be another actor – but there is – it’s the listener.
+In other genres of VO, there doesn’t seem to be another actor – but there is – it’s the listener.
 And even though you are not together in the same space at the same time, you are speaking to them and so must do the imaginative work to make sure you connect with them.

 Demos and Home Studio

-Skills first, demo second.
-A voice over demo (or two, or three or ten) is a necessary investment in your voice over business.
+Skills first demo second.
+A voice over demo (or two, or three, or ten) is a necessary investment in your voice over business.
 It is a direct representation of who you are as an actor and your ability to perform in a specific genre.
 Do not record a demo until you can perform well and consistently without a coach honing your every read.
-You want your demo to be a representation of what working with you will be like in a real booking, so you need to be able to deliver the same performacne quality as on your demo (or better).
+You want your demo to be a representation of what working with you will be like in a real booking, so you need to be able to deliver the same performance quality as on your demo (or better).

 If 2020 has shown us nothing else, it is that to be competitive in voice over, you need a solid home studio set up where you can record and listen back.
 Be sure to practice in your studio.
-I have an exercise I call “2 Hats” where the first hat you wear is “performer” and you give yourself full licence to create – no critic allowed.
-Then LATER as you listen back, switch hats, detach from your performance and listen with a (kind but) critical ear and evaluate your performance.
-A solid home studio let’s you hear what a buyer is looking for in performance and recording quality.
+I have an exercise I call “2 Hats” where the first hat you wear is “performer” and you give yourself full license to create – no critic allowed.
+Then LATER as you listen back, switch hats, detach from your performance and listen with a (kind but) critical ear, and evaluate your performance.
+A solid home studio lets you hear what a buyer is looking for in performance and recording quality.

 This is not a quick profession to get into.
 No overnight sensations abound.
-It often takes years to build the skills and invest in the tools (craft, studio, demo, website, marketing) before you see an ROI and then again before you can become full time.
+It often takes years to build the skills and invest in the tools (craft, studio, demo, website, marketing) before you see an ROI and then again before you can become full-time.
 Even then, the average voiceover artist in the US makes about $30-$35K a year.
 But for those who can’t imagine anything else, it’s a delightful way to make a living.